course-details-portlet

 Course content

-How to undertake an anthropological fieldwork?
-Your fieldwork will be based on the project description that was developed in SANT 3022.
-Fieldwork should be of a minimum 5 months duration.
-While you are free to choose both thematic and field site according to your own particular interests and curiosities, you are, also much welcome to place your own research locus and focus closer to the ongoing research themes and projects at the department.
-By applying practical and concrete methodologies, such as participant observation, narratives and interviews, you will be challenged to collect ethnographic data on an independent basis that will form the bedrock of your master thesis.
-Projects based on empirical studies other than fieldwork may be approved, in exceptional circumstances, by agreement with the department.
+Data collection should be of a minimum 5 months duration.
+You are free to choose both its theme and site according to your own particular interests, you are also welcome to locate your research locus and focus closer to the ongoing research themes and projects at the department.
+By applying practical and concrete methodologies, such as participant observation, informal conversations, and interviews, or archive, collection, or library studies, you will be challenged to collect empirical data on an independent basis that will form the foundation of your master’s thesis.

 Learning outcome